yet-another-graphics-engine/YaGE/README.md

 YaGE is a cross-platform graphics library based on Cairo / GTK+.
 It works under windows, linux and macos.
 Based on this graphics library, one can write graphic programs using turbo-c like interfaces.

+Currently, the main purpose of YaGE is to provide a easy-to-use utility in C and C++ teaching courses.
+It's NOT aiming at a industrial library for game building or complex computer graphics applications.

-for example, to draw a circle at point (100,200) with radius 50:
+The usage of YaGE is very simple.
+For example, to draw a circle at point (100,200) with radius 50:

     #include <graphics.h>
     int main() {